 Special safeguards are taken with regard to partners outside the EU/EEA, such as signing agreements that include the standardized model clauses for data transfers adopted by the EU Commission and which are available on the EU Commission’s website or complying with any other applicable legal requirements.

-Skanska may also disclose your personal data to third parties, for example the police or other public authorities, if it concerns criminal investigations or if we are otherwise required to disclose such data by law or public authority decision.
+Skanska may also disclose your personal data to third parties, for example, the police or other public authorities, if it concerns criminal investigations or if we are otherwise required to disclose such data by law or public authority decision.

 Skanska will not disclose or transfer your personal data to any extent other than described in this section and if otherwise, it will inform you of such.

-When is this information notice applicable
+When is this information notice applicable?

 Our website may sometimes contain links to external websites or services that we do not control.

-If you follow a link to an external website, you are encouraged to review the principles for processing of personal data and information about cookies that apply to the website in question.
-This information notice does not cover data processing by other companies, individuals, authorities or institutions that we refer to on our site or to companies and individuals advertising our services and products through cookies or other technologies.
+If you follow a link to an external website, you are encouraged to review the principles for processing personal data and information about cookies that apply to the website in question.
+This information notice does not cover data processing by other companies, individuals, authorities, or institutions that we refer to on our site or to companies and individuals advertising our services and products through cookies or other technologies.

 Your rights and how you can exercise them

-Under the applicable data protection legislation you are entitled to access the personal data that is processed about you, to have erroneous personal data corrected, to request that Skanska shall stop processing and delete your personal data, to request that the processing of your personal data is restricted, to exercise your right to data portability, to withdraw consent to particular processing (where such consent has been obtained)
+Under the applicable data protection legislation, you are entitled to access the personal data that is processed about you, to have erroneous personal data corrected, to request that Skanska shall stop processing and delete your personal data, to request that the processing of your personal data is restricted, to exercise your right to data portability, to withdraw consent to particular processing (where such consent has been obtained)

 You have the right to object to the processing of your personal data that is necessary for the performance of a task which is of public interest, results from the exercise of public authority with which we are invested or necessary for our legitimate interests or that of a third party.
 You also have the right to object to the processing for the purpose of direct marketing.
-You also have the right to object your processing for scientific or historical research purposes or for statistical purposes, unless that processing is necessary for the performance of a task carried out for reasons of public interest.
+You also have the right to object to your processing for scientific or historical research purposes or for statistical purposes, unless that processing is necessary for the performance of a task carried out for reasons of public interest.
 You can exercise this right in the ways listed below.